timCF/sgs/README.md

 		cleanup_delay: cleanup_delay, # it can be integer or :infinity.
 		# When process is not alive, this value means timeout, after it reached -
 		# state of process will be deleted (only in case where process not alive now).
+		# By default cleanup_delay == :infinity
 		cleanup_reasons: cleanup_reasons # here can be defined list of reasons of termination.
-		# If process terminate with one of them - it state will delete immediately.
+		# If process terminate with one of them - its state will be deleted immediately.
 		# By default, cleanup_reasons == [:normal]
+		# In this list can be extra reason :unexpected - it means state cleanup in case of
+		# terminate function was not called in previous gen_server start.
 	]

 	# example :